 - ½ Cup Crumbled Cotija Cheese – or more to taste (SEE NOTES)

-- Toppings: Sliced Avocado, Shredded Lettuce, Shredded Cheese, Salsa Verde, Pico, Sour Cream, Hot sauce, Lime Wedges
+- Optional Toppings: Sliced Avocado, Shredded Lettuce, Shredded Cheese, Salsa Verde, Pico, Sour Cream, Hot sauce, Lime Wedges

 Instructions

 - Prepare the corn salsa: In a medium-sized mixing bowl, combine the corn, 1/3 cup red onion, half of the red bell pepper, half the jalapeno, lime juice and zest, cilantro, paprika, cumin, chili powder and sea salt.
 Mix well to combine.
-Add in cheese.
-Toss gently to combine.
+Add in cheese. oss gently to combine.
 Taste and adjust for seasoning with salt, lime juice and spices.
 Set aside and allow the flavors to meld.

-- Prepare the beans – cook vegetables: Heat oil in a large saucepan over medium heat.
+- Prepare the beans – saute vegetables: Heat oil in a large saucepan over medium heat.
 When oil shimmers, add the remaining onion, bell pepper and jalapeno.
 Cook, stirring occasionally, until the vegetables are softened and the onions are almost translucent, about 5-6 minutes.

 - Prepare the beans – add seasonings: Add the garlic, chili powder, cumin, paprika and oregano.
 Season with a pinch of salt and pepper.
 Cook, stirring, until fragrant, about 1 minute.
 Add the tomato paste and cook, stirring, until caramelized, about 1-2 minutes.